- To import, export and update data, you work with normal Excel (.xlsx) files.

 If you have Shopify CSV file, you just need to save it as Excel file and name the sheet as “Products” and you are good to import it.
 Most of the columns will just match.
 If you don’t have Excel, you can open CSV file in Google Spreadsheets, and then go to File -> Download as -> Microsoft Excel (.xlsx).

 Once you upload that Excel file, first it will analyze the file, count the items in that file and show approximate estimate.
 When it says “Ready to import”, you can press the “Import” button and it will start importing.

 As it imports, it will show how many items are New, Updated, or Failed.
 It will also calculate more precise time estimate as it moves on – from the real speed of your items.

 If you notice that you get too many Failed, or just that you forgot to add something, you can cancel the import any time.
 When you cancel the import, you will have a chance to download the Results file.
-It will contain only those rows, which it imported.
+It will contain only those rows, which were imported.
 That way you can review, what was imported, what were errors.
 And that way you know, which items it actually imported, so that if you need to continue, you can exclude those already imported items from the next import.

 When import will be finished, you will be able to download the full Import Results Excel file, which will tell you precisely for each row – what was the import result, and the comment about it.

 The “Import Comment” will always start with one of the following texts, where it will indicate, what command it actually did for the item, and how it found it (in case of updates):

 |UPDATE: Pushed by ID||If you see this, it means you did the best job in helping the app to identify the existing item by ID, and it was updated with just one simple push request.|